 Trekking in the Himalayas is the recreational and as well as strenuous activity.
 During the EBC trek, you have to continuously walk for 6 -8 hours which is exhausting.
-After a long day hike, everyone wants to sleep in a soft warm bed and had a hot shower.
+After a long day hike, everyone wants to sleep in a soft warm bed and have a hot shower.

 Finding a suitable accommodation is a crucial part of Everest Base Camp trek.
 If you don’t get a comfortable accommodation, then it can have an enormous impact on your trek.

-So, if you’re planning Everest Base Camp trek in peak trekking seasons my number one tip is to book your accommodation as early as possible !!!
+So, if you’re planning Everest Base Camp trek in peak trekking seasons my number one tip is to book your accommodation as early as possible!

 Table of Contents

 - Types of Accommodation during Everest Base Camp trek

 - What is the price range for tea house accommodation in Everest Base Camp trek?

 - Important Points to Keep in Mind